 Nonconforming Building or Structure.
-A building or structure legally existing on the effective date of this Code or any applicable amendment thereto but which fails, by reason of such adoption, revision or amendment, to conform to the present district regulations for any prescribed building requirement, such as front, side or rear yards, building height, or lot coverage, lot area per dwelling unit, dwelling units per building, number of parking and loading spaces, etc., but which is continuously maintained after the effective date of these regulations.
+A building or structure legally existing on the effective date of this Code or any applicable amendment thereto but which fails, by reason of such adoption, revision or amendment, to conform to the present district regulations for any prescribed building requirement, such as front, side or rear yards, building height, or lot coverage, lot area per dwelling , dwelling units per building, number of parking and loading spaces, etc.